Japan, Travel Tips

 Children aged 5 years old and below do not need to pay for public trains, therefore they do not need an IC card.
 However, 6 to 12-year-olds have to pay for a child fare, which is 50% of adult fare.
 If they are above 12, they are considered adults and must pay the adult fare.

-Previously you can buy children’s IC cards at any train station, though I am not sure if this has been affected by the shortage.
+Previously you could buy children’s IC cards at any train station, though I am not sure if this has been affected by the shortage.
 If they are available for purchase you’ll also be asked to provide proof of age so make sure to bring their passports.

 Alright, that’s all I know for now!
 Hope you find this useful.